Conodont: Conodont elements

+Lone elements

 Conodont elements consist of mineralised teeth-like structures of varying morphology and complexity.
 The evolution of mineralized tissues has been puzzling for more than a century.
 It has been hypothesized that the first mechanism of chordate tissue mineralization began either in the oral skeleton of conodonts or the dermal skeleton of early agnathans.

 The element array constituted a feeding apparatus that is radically different from the jaws of modern animals.
 They are now termed "conodont elements" to avoid confusion.
 The three forms of teeth, i.e., coniform cones, ramiform bars, and pectiniform platforms, probably performed different functions.

 For many years, conodonts were known only from enigmatic tooth-like microfossils (200 micrometers to 5 millimeters in length), which occur commonly, but not always, in isolation and were not associated with any other fossil.
 Until the early 1980s, conodont teeth had not been found in association with fossils of the host organism, in a konservat lagerstätte.
 This is because the conodont animal was soft-bodied, thus everything but the teeth was unsuited for preservation under normal circumstances.

 These microfossils are made of hydroxylapatite (a phosphatic mineral).
 The conodont elements can be extracted from rock using adequate solvents.

 They are widely used in biostratigraphy.
 Conodont elements are also used as paleothermometers, a proxy for thermal alteration in the host rock, because under higher temperatures, the phosphate undergoes predictable and permanent color changes, measured with the conodont alteration index.
 This has made them useful for petroleum exploration where they are known, in rocks dating from the Cambrian to the Late Triassic.

-Multielement conodonts
+Full apparatus

 The conodont apparatus may comprise a number of discrete elements, including the spathognathiform, ozarkodiniform, trichonodelliform, neoprioniodiform, and other forms.

 In the 1930s, the concept of conodont assemblages was described by Hermann Schmidt and by Harold W. Scott in 1934.

-Elements of ozarkodinids

-The feeding apparatus of ozarkodinids is composed of an axial Sa element at the front, flanked by two groups of four close-set elongate Sb and Sc elements which were inclined obliquely inwards and forwards.
-Above these elements lay a pair of arched and inward pointing (makellate) M elements.
-Behind the S-M array lay transversely oriented and bilaterally opposed (pectiniform, i.e. comb-shaped) Pb and Pa elements.

-Soft tissues
+Element types

+The arrangement of elements in ozarkodinids and other complex conodonts was first reconstructed from extremely well-preserved taxa by Briggs et al. (1983), although loosely articulated conodont elements are reported as early as 1971.
+Conodont elements are organized into three different groups based upon shape.
+These groups of shapes are termed S, M, and P elements.

+The S and M elements are ramiform, elongate, and comb-like structures.
+An individual element has a single row of many cusps running down the midline along its top side.
+These conodont elements are arranged towards the animal's anterior oral surface, forming an interlocking basket of cusps within the mouth.
+Cusp may point out towards the head of the animal, or back towards the tail.
+The number of S and M elements present as well as the direction they point may vary by taxonomic group.
+M (makellate) elements have a higher position in the mouth and commonly form a symmetrical shape akin to a horseshoe or pick.
+S elements are further divided into three subtypes: